lazywithclass/pipd/README.md

 ###Install

-npm install -g pipd
+`npm install -g pipd`

 ###Usage

-pipd moduleA moduleB
+`pipd moduleA moduleB`

 Will pipe moduleA emitted data into moduleB.

 ###...

-Yes, this relies on eval.
+Yes, this relies on `eval`.
 It was the simplest way to do it.